siremi/Atomic-AI/PHP/PECL-OAuth/README.md

-# Atomic-AI with the PHP OAuth extension
+# Atomic-AI with the PECL PHP OAuth extension

 References: